cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 #### Handling failed/unfinished delete jobs:

-Deletions will be completed and the tombstones will be deleted only when the Purger iterates over all blocks that match the time interval and confirms that they have been re-written without the deleted data.
+Deletions will be completed and the tombstones will be deleted only when the DeletedSeriesCleaner iterates over all blocks that match the time interval and confirms that they have been re-written without the deleted data.
 Otherwise, it will keep creating the markers indicating which blocks are remaining for deletion.
 In case of any failure that causes the deletion to stop, any unfinished deletions will be resumed once the service is restarted.
 The series deletion markers will remain in the bucket until the new blocks are created without the deleted data.
 Meaning that the compactor will continue to process the blocks for deletion that are remaining according to the deletion markers.

 #### Tenant Deletion API